Q: What percentage of the hummingbird's diet is made up of insects? Does their diet change with the season?

 A: About half.
 Nestlings are fed mainly insects, with increasing amounts of nectar as they develop.

 Q: I have never seen a Ruby Throated hummingbird on the ground.
-Do they ever land on the ground and if they do can they walk around?
+Do they ever land and if they do, can they walk around?

 A: They do land on the ground occasionally, but aren't capable of walking because their legs and feet are not very strong, and their legs aren't in the best location relative to their center of gravity.
 They can hop a little, assisted by their wings.

-Q: I know embryonic birds have a hard tooth like projection from the beak that is used to cut the egg membrane and shell upon hatching and that later falls off.
-Do Hummingbirds have an egg tooth?
+Q: Do hummingbirds have an egg tooth?
+I know embryonic birds have a hard tooth-like projection from the beak that is used to cut the egg membrane and shell upon hatching.

 A: I haven't been able to find a definitive answer for that.
 No place in their range is nearly as high as I've seen western hummingbirds in the Rockies (over 12,000 feet).
 I suspect that they could be found on every eastern mountain peak that offers enough food to be worth foraging, which might mean all of them.

 Q: Do hummingbirds come back every year to the same place to nest and do the young ones that fledge come back to the same place they were born?